Incident details

 In Minneapolis

-• Two weeks after an earlier encounter, Status Coup journalists JT Cestkowski and Jon Farina were caught in tear gas while documenting a protest near where Pretti was killed.
+- Status Coup journalists JT Cestkowski and Jon Farina were caught in tear gas while documenting the protests.
 In a video posted to Instagram, both journalists move back from gas and pepper spray, as Cestkowski is heard coughing.
-Later, he reported that local residents offered water to him and those affected by the chemical irritant.
+Later, he reported that residents offered water to him and those affected by the chemical irritant.
 “The tear gas that’s being fired there is not being fired by the local law enforcement; it’s being fired by the federal government,” he said of the continuous barrage.

-• KARE reporter Joe McCoy and anchor Jana Shortal, while on air at a demonstration in response to Pretti’s killing, were driven from the scene with others in the crowd after several loud bangs were heard.
+- KARE reporter Joe McCoy and anchor Jana Shortal, while on air covering the demonstrations, were driven from the scene with others in the crowd after several loud bangs were heard.
 McCoy told the studio anchor that law enforcement had launched tear gas into the gathering, but that he and Shortal were unharmed.
 The incident occurred shortly after Shortal was shoved by federal agents and sprayed in the eye with a chemical irritant.

-• CNN reporter Sara Sidner and photographer Jerry Simonson were inundated by a cloud of tear gas while reporting from the scene of Pretti’s killing.
+- CNN reporter Sara Sidner and photographer Jerry Simonson were also inundated by a cloud of tear gas while reporting from the scene.
 In a video posted to Instagram, Sidner chokes violently after federal agents deploy the gas.
 “I can’t breathe,” she said, as the sound cuts on and off.
 Later, in another Instagram video, she said, “There was no physical reaction from protesters; the only thing they were doing was speaking their minds, and suddenly we were all gassed and munitions fired toward us.”

-• KARE television reporter Samie Solina reported that she was sprayed with tear gas as crowds gathered where federal officers shot Pretti.
+- KARE television reporter Samie Solina reported that she was sprayed with tear gas as crowds gathered.
 “I was kind of coughing up and throwing up a little bit earlier in the day because of that chemical irritant,” Solina said.

-• Wall Street Journal reporter Mariah Timms reported that federal agents deployed tear gas in the area where she was reporting, causing people around her to start wretching from the exposure.
+- Wall Street Journal reporter Mariah Timms reported that federal agents deployed tear gas near where she was reporting, causing people around her to start wretching from the exposure.
 “It was getting cloudier down in that intersection,” she said in a video, adding that she quickly got her mask on, though it was not properly secured in the frenzy.
 “It was that sort of spicy, back-of-your-throat, difficult-to-catch-your-breath feeling,” she said.

 Jan.
 25, 2026